cynthialmy/snapsell/POSTHOG_TRACKING_AUDIT.md

 - `location_button_pressed` - when user requests location
 - `create_listing_from_empty_state` - when creating from empty my-listings state (this is the create listing button in my-listings)
 - `analysis_cancelled` - when user cancels image analysis during processing
+- `condition_modal_opened` - when condition selection modal is opened (with source: listing-preview)
+- `condition_modal_closed` - when condition selection modal is closed (with source: listing-preview)

 ### Save & Auto-Save
 ✅ **Save Functionality:**